11 Unconventional Italian Writing Practice Ideas to Get You Writing

 Remember the old-school book reports many of us wrote when we were in school?
 We read, then wrote about what we read.
 That’s still a useful practice.

-Read subtitles on any TV show or movie you watch.
-Accurate subtitles can be hard to come by, so using a learning app is the way to go.
-For instance, use FluentU to read the transcript of any of its authentic videos, then read along with the subtitles—which you can toggle to just Italian, or both Italian and English for additional support.
+You could also try reading subtitles on any TV show or movie you watch.
+For instance, on FluentU you can read the transcript of any of its Italian videos, then read along with the subtitles.

 Blogging is like writing a journal with an audience.
 It’s a great way to improve your writing skills, get some feedback on your Italian and even start a conversation.